Robustness of equilibrium off-diagonal current fluctuation against localization of electron states in macroscopic two-dimensional systems: Introduction

 The equilibrium fluctuation of electric current in a macroscopic system has been extensively studied from the viewpoint of the fluctuation-dissipation theorem (FDT)\cite{Einstein, Johnson, Nyquist, Onsager1,Onsager2,Takahashi,CallenWelton,Nakano,Kubo1,Kubo2,KTH}.
 According to the FDT, the equilibrium current fluctuation should agree with the product of the temperature $T=1/\beta$ (we take $k_{\rm B}=1$) and the electric conductivity in response to an infinitesimal electric field.

 While the FDT was originally proposed on the diagonal conductivity and the diagonal current fluctuation\cite{Johnson,Nyquist}, it was later proved rigorously in a classical system that the FDT also holds for the off-diagonal (Hall) conductivity and the off-diagonal current fluctuation\cite{Takahashi}.
 Consequently, the FDT is accepted as a universal relation that holds for all components of the conductivity and the corresponding current fluctuation in classical macroscopic systems.
-Similar relations were also found for mesoscopic conductors, where the fluctuations are measured not in the bulk region of a macroscopic conductor but at electron reservoirs connected to a mesoscopic conductor \cite{mesoexp,buttikerFDT} (See Sec.\ \ref{sec:note} for related discussion.).
+This is in sharp contrast to the fluctuations in {\em nonequilibrium} states, for which the FDT in the above sense does not hold in general and the fluctuations obey other relations \cite{ noneq_macro_1/f, noneq_meso_quantum1,noneq_meso_quantum2, Buttiker_FDT,Buttiker_review,Kobayashi_review,meso_exp, noneq_meso_quantum_heat, noneq_macro_meso_quantum,SUS1993, noneq_macro_classical1,noneq_macro_classical2,noneq_macro_classical3, fluctuationtheorem1_review,fluctuationtheorem2_theory,fluctuationtheorem3_exp, glass_macro_review}.
+For definiteness, we use the term `FDT' specifically for the above universal relation between conductivity and {\em equilibrium} current fluctuation.

 The most important aspect of the FDT is that it connects different and independent experiments.
 The conductivity is obtained via the measurement of electric current in a nonequilibrium state, while the current fluctuation via that of the time correlation of electric currents in an equilibrium state.
 The FDT enables us to estimate the magnitude of current noises (fluctuations) from the observed conductivity and vise versa\cite{electricalengineering1,electricalengineering2}.
 Moreover, one can also estimate temperature from the observed noise and conductivity\cite{thermometer}.
 The FDT has thus been utilized widely.